Choosing the best multivitamin

 multivitamin supplements have several times the RDA of nutrients, even if

-antioxidant and multivitamin together or is a multivitamin alone enough?
+antioxidant and multivitamin together or is the latter alone enough?

 there, it depends which one you are taking.
 As a rule, though, it would probably